SATIADENNIS/dev.graphene.works/docs/development/use_cases/uc_exchange_integration.rst

 1. A customer requests 100 bitUSD from a gateway
 2. The gateway sends an invoice with bank account details
-3. When the funds arrive at the gateway a percentage is taken as a fee and the rest is transfered as bitUSD directly into the BitShares wallet of the customer.
+3. When the funds arrive at the gateway a percentage is taken as a fee and the rest is transfered as bitUSD directly into the Graphene wallet of the customer.

 For exchanges we recommend to also read :ref:`what-is-different` and